 A survey on network representation learning and graph neural networks can be found in Wu et al. (2019).
 Here we briefly discuss some more prominent approaches for node classification and graph classification.
 Kipf & Welling (2017) propose a version of graph convolution network (GCN) which learns a weighted mean of neighbor node attributes to find the embedding of a node by minimizing the cross entropy loss for node classification.
 Different extensions of GCN are available in literature for inductive learning (Hamilton et al., 2017) and link prediction (Zhang & Chen, 2018).
 Veličković et al. (2018) propose GAT which uses attention mechanism to learn the importance of a node to determine the label of another node in the neighborhood of it in the graph convolution framework.
-A jumping knowledge network using attention for node embedding is proposed by Xu et al. (2018).
 Recently, a GCN based unsupervised approach (DGI) is proposed (Veličković et al., 2019) by maximizing mutual information between patch representations and corresponding high-level summaries of a graph.

 On the other hand, graph classification is a classical problem in machine learning.
-Graph kernel (Vishwanathan et al., 2010; Shervashidze et al., 2011) based approaches remain to be the state-ofthe-art for graph classification for long time.
-Inspired by the advancements in NLP (Le & Mikolov, 2014), Yanardag & Vishwanathan (2015) propose Deep Graph Kernels which is a general framework that learns hidden representations of sub-structures used in graph kernels.
+Graph kernel (Vishwanathan et al., 2010) based approaches remain to be the state-of-the-art for graph classification for long time.
+Yanardag & Vishwanathan (2015) propose Deep Graph Kernels which learns hidden representations of sub-structures used in graph kernels.
 But most of the existing graph kernels use hand-crafted features.
-Graph2vec (Narayanan et al., 2017) is another graph embedding technique which creates a vocabulary of subgraphs and then generates the graph embeddings by maximizing the likelihood of the set of subgraphs which belong to a graph.
+Graph2vec (Narayanan et al., 2017) is another graph embedding technique which maximizes the likelihood of the set of subgraphs which belong to a graph.
 Recently, different types of graph neural networks (GNN) are proposed for graph classification.
 To go from node embeddings to a single representation for the whole graph, simple aggregation technique such as taking the average of node embeddings in the final layer of a GCN (Duvenaud et al., 2015) and more advanced deep learning architectures that operate over the sets (Gilmer et al., 2017; Zhang et al., 2018) have been used.
+Attention based graph classification technique GAM (Lee et al., 2018) is proposed, which processes only a portion of the graph by adaptively selecting a sequence of informative nodes.
 DIFFPOOL (Ying et al., 2018) is a recently proposed hierarchical GNN which uses a GCN based pooling to create a set of hierarchical graphs in each level.
 Lee et al. (2019) propose a self attention based pooling strategy which determines the importance of a node to find the label of the graph.
+Inspired by CapsNet (Sabour et al., 2017), Capsule GNN (CapsGNN) is proposed (Xinyi & Chen, 2019).
 Different extensions of GNNs, such as Ego-CNN (Tzeng & Wu, 2019) and ChebyGIN (Knyazev et al., 2019) are proposed for graph classification.
 A theoretical framework to analyze the representational power of GNNs is developed by Xu et al. (2019), and a neural architecture GIN is proposed.
 As discussed in Section 1, attention mechanisms used in the existing GNN literature only consider self-attention or the pair-wise attention between two nodes.
 Recently, attention over an area for a grid structure data (for e.g., images) is proposed by Li et al. (2019) and show promising results for tasks like image captioning and machine translation.
-With this motivation, and to fill the research gap, in this paper, we propose subgraph attention which generalizes attention to a subgraph level and show its efficiency for node and graph classification.
+With this motivation, and to fill the research gap, we propose subgraph attention which generalizes attention to a subgraph level and show its efficiency for node and graph classification in this paper.